QuantumFluxAlgo/crypto-arbitrage/README.md

 ## Overview

-**Crypto Arbitrage** is a multi-agent platform that scans dozens of centralized and decentralized exchanges for price discrepancies and executes low-latency trades.
-Each service is containerized and communicates through Redis and PostgreSQL while metrics flow to Prometheus and Grafana.
-Live and sandbox modes run side by side on the same server so you can test without disrupting production.
-For a step-by-step sandbox setup, see [docs/sandbox.md](docs/sandbox.md).
+**Crypto Arbitrage** is an audited multi-agent platform that executes cross-exchange trades.
+A feed aggregator publishes order books to Redis, a Java executor reacts to spreads, and supporting services expose APIs, analytics, and a real‑time operator dashboard.
+The system can run in `live` or `sandbox` mode on the same host.
+Sandbox mode performs every action except fund movement so strategies can be tested safely.

+For a guided sandbox walkthrough see [docs/sandbox.md](docs/sandbox.md).

 ---

 ## Features

-- Real-time order book aggregation across 14 exchanges
+- WebSocket feed aggregation across 14 venues
-- Feed aggregator service publishes normalized books to Redis
-- Java executor for sub-60µs trade execution
+- Sub‑60µs Java trade executor
-- REST API with JWT authentication
+- REST API secured by JWTs and an admin token
-- React dashboard for live monitoring
+- React dashboard with persistent system status banner
 - Predictive analytics with optional GPU acceleration
-- Alerting and circuit breaking for risk management
+- Panic brake halts trading on loss, latency, or win‑rate breaches
-- Audit-compliant panic brake with a live banner; resume only works if the heartbeat is healthy, the cold sweeper is idle, and panic flags are cleared
+- Resume only succeeds when heartbeat checks pass and the cold sweeper is idle
-- Sandbox and live modes share the same host using Redis channels `control-feed-live` and `control-feed-sandbox`
+- Mode specific Redis channels `control-feed-live` and `control-feed-sandbox`
-- Dry-run mode enforced by the `ExecutionMode` enum with logs like `[DRY-RUN] Skipping cold wallet transfer`
+- Dry‑run behavior via `ExecutionMode.SANDBOX` with logs like `[DRY-RUN] Skipping cold wallet transfer`
+- Container builds produce SBOMs and are scanned by Trivy during CI

 ---